 Welcome to our best attempt to create a guide to use Docker for embedded systems, the guys from web development had been enjoying the benefits of this technology for quiet sometime now as part of the so-called DevOps ( I’m not going to define DevOps ).
-Now is our turn.
+Now is our turn to implemented as part of what the guys from DojoFive calls EmbedOps, pretty cool ha, I really liked.
 Some knowledge of Linux CLI and how to install packages will be very helpful, Remember Containers are at the end, Linux distros.

 This is not a Docker tutorial.
 I will not explain Docker concepts because they are already well-explained all over the internet.
 Instead, I will write some use case scenarios on how you can implement Docker containers for embedded development based on my experience.